citp/privacy-policy-historical/g/gm/gmc/gmc-uk.org.md

 ### Session variables

-Some of our microsites use session variables in order to record your responses, such as the [Fitness to practise panel decisions in action](http://www.gmc-uk.org/pdia "Opens in a new window") site.
+Some of our microsites use session variables in order to record your responses.
 Session variables are different to cookies because they are stored on the server relative to the session, rather than your device.
 Session Variables are semi-permanent data files that exist only while your session with an application is active.
 Session variables are specific to each visitor and are deleted when you close the browser.